mercari/mercari-engineering-ladder/en/MG3.md

 ## Priorities / Direction
-**Understands thoroughly how the product is being used, works as a counterpart of the PM, decides on technical specifications in line with their business goals, and contributes to enhancing the value of the product.**
+Understands **thoroughly how the product is being used by** end users, **contributes to the value enhancement of the product, such as works as a counterpart of the PM to decide on technical specifications.**

-**Understands thoroughly the role of** their team’s domain, **how it is connected to related domains, and its importance to the business, and helps those around them deepen their understanding of the domain as well.**
+**In addition to understanding the domain knowledge of their team, has a deep understanding of how their domain interacts with related domains and the importance of their assigned domain in achieving business goals.
+Helps those around them deepen their understanding of domain knowledge.**

 **Possesses productivity-boosting skills and experience, which they share with their fellow members to help increase the productivity of the entire team.**
 **Examples: Knowledge of performance optimization and memory management**